-Where relevant, the Board in its executive session may invite observers, including national resolution authorities of non-participating Member States when deliberating on a group that has subsidiaries or significant branches in those non-participating Member States, to participate at its meetings.
+Where relevant, the Board in its executive session may invite observers, and shall invite

+[...] national resolution authorities of non-participating Member States, when deliberating on a group that has subsidiaries or significant branches in those non-participating Member States, to participate at its meetings.
 The participation shall be on an ad hoc basis.